 Then, whenever a customer closes a session with a coupon, Talon.One will reduce the remaining Discount Budget by the discount given on that session.

 These Discount Budgets appear in the Rule Builder via two new coupon attributes:

-- Coupon Discount Limit: the maximum limit of the coupon, equal to the value of the code upon creation (for use if you only want to allow use of Gift Cards above a certain original value)
+- Coupon Discount Limit: The maximum limit of the coupon, equal to the value of the code upon creation (for use if you only want to allow the use of Gift Cards above a certain original value)

-- Coupon Discount Remainder: the remaining discounts this coupon can give (this is the attribute you’ll work most with in rules and which Talon.One will update on session close)
+- Coupon Discount Remainder: The remaining discounts this coupon can give (this is the attribute you’ll work most with in your rules and which Talon.One will update on session close)

-Campaign rules will need to perform a check that the Gift Card is less or greater than the Session, with separate rules for the discount possibilities (discount equal to rest of gift card, discount equal to session total).
+Campaign rules will need to perform a check that the Gift Card is less or greater than the Session, with separate rules for the discount possibilities (discount equal to the rest of the gift card, or a discount equal to the session total).